-The UK advertising market reached a record £31.9bn in 2021 according to full-year figures published by the Advertising Agency (AA) and WARC.
+The UK advertising market reached a record £31.9bn in 2021 according to full-year figures published by the Advertising Association (AA) and WARC.

 The figure marks a significant post-COVID recovery, and a 34.3% (£8.2bn) growth year-on-year.
 It is also £2.3bn ahead of what was previously forecast, said AA/WARC’s latest Quarterly Expenditure Report, and the largest growth year-on-year in 40 years.
 Inflationary pressures on the cost of advertising and a higher-than-expected increase in online advertising last year were the main factors for the steep rise.